 Leaving Abhaneri you'll travel to Ranthambhore National Park, one of the prime examples of Indian conservation and your base for two nights.
 Once the hunting ground of Indian princes, this national park stands atop a 600-metre-high hill range and plays host to a number of India's elusive and endangered tigers.

-After lunch, relax for the afternoon or take an optional visit to nearby Ranthambhore Fort (in 2018 this excursion will take place in the morning on day six).
-In the evening enjoy the 'tiger talk' with a local naturalist, in preparation for tomorrow's adventure.
+After lunch you're free to relax for the afternoon, then in the evening enjoy the 'tiger talk' with a local naturalist, in preparation for tomorrow's adventure.

 This morning you'll enjoy the first of two guided tours in search of some of the park's most revered inhabitants; striped hyenas, sambar deer, sloth bears and of course tigers (and maybe even a leopard).
 After lunch there will be another chance to see these and many other incredible creatures at close quarters, on your second guided tour into the park.

 An optional excursion this morning brings the chance to visit Ranthambhore Fort (please note that on some occasions this excursion may operate on day four).
 We'll then travel through Rajasthan to Jaipur, India's pink city, for a two-night stay.
 Settle into your heritage hotel in downtown Jaipur, and enjoy the on-site facilities, including a cooling outdoor pool.